tanabymofrad/Lantern/Mar20-KNN/README.md

 ```
  0 -> for all applications which are declined
- 1 -> If an application is approved.
+ 1 -> if an application is approved.

  ```